demml/opsml/docs/docs/faq/common_questions.md

 ### How do I supply my own onnx definition?

 If you'd like to create your onnx model yourself and associate that with the ModelCard, you will need to provide your own implementation of the `onnx_model_def` arg.
-An example of this can be seen here.
+An example of this can be seen [here](../cards/onnx.md).

+### What's with using name, team, and user_email or `CardInfo` in the examples?

+Every `ArtifactCard` requires a name, team and user email.
+For convenience, you can instead provide a `CardInfo` instance instead.